rhcu/udacity-LinuxConfigurationProject/README.md

 sudo vi /etc/apt/apt.conf.d/50unattended-upgrades # open this file and uncomment ${distro_id}:${distro_codename}-updates sudo vi /etc/apt/apt.conf.d/20auto-upgrades # change file to install updates after the needed time interval, e.g. daily. sudo dpkg-reconfigure --priority=low unattended-upgrades # enable it
-# some packages can be not updated asking to restart system, so use this:
-sudo apt-get update
-sudo apt-get dist-upgrade
-sudo shutdown -r now
 ```
 ### Step 4: Add grader user
 * generate key `ssh_key` on local machine using `ssh-keygen` and save them in `~/.ssh`, where previously `udacity_key.rsa` was saved